 Notice the graph of the cosecant function is symmetric with respect to the origin, confirming what we learned in Section 1.5.7, that cosecant is an odd function.

 Figure2.2.19.As moves from to , this figure plots the values of and .
 Move the slider for to see how changing the angle affects .
 Note that while we will generally be using radians when graphing trigonometric functions, this figure uses degrees to help visualize the angle.
+If you are viewing the PDF or a printed copy, you can scan the QR code or follow the “Standalone” link to explore the interactive version online.

 Notice the graph of the secant function is symmetric about the -axis, and thus secant is an even function, confirming what we learned in Section 1.5.7.